dev-intellisoft/languee/README.md

 * PROJECT DIRECTORY

-After the installation you need create a folder called "locales" and inside it you can create locales folders
+After the installation, you need to create a folder called "locales" in the root of your project and inside it locales folders.

 For example:
  * en_US for United State English
  * pt_BR for Brazilian Portuguese
  * zh_CN for Chinese

-Once all file structure was set you can create *.json files for every locale.
+Once all file structure set, you can create *.json files for every locale.

 For example: